Operation Dragoon: Airborne landings

 The first to land in the early hours were the airborne and glider troops.
-The 1st Airborne Task Force force landed in the River Argens valley around the area of Le Muy with the objective of preventing German reinforcements from reaching the landing beaches.
-The American component being the largest, consisted of the air dropped Mission Albatross, followed by the Glider born Mission Dove.
-Later on the Missions Bluebird and Canary, would bring in the reinforcements.
+The 1st Airborne Task Force landed in the River Argens valley around the area of Le Muy with the objective of preventing German reinforcements from reaching the landing beaches.
+The American component being the largest, consisted of the air dropped Mission Albatross, followed by the glider-borne Mission Dove.
+Later, the missions Bluebird and Canary would bring in the reinforcements.

-The British landings, codenamed Operation Rugby consisted of 2nd Parachute Brigade.
-Fog and low cloud resulted in many paratroopers landing ten miles away, others were closer, but some ended up fifteen miles away.
+The British landings, codenamed "Operation Rugby," consisted of the 2nd Parachute Brigade.
+Fog and low clouds resulted in many paratroopers landing ten or fifteen miles away, while others were closer.
 The British took the villages of Le Mitan, La Motte, Clastron and Les Serres and then assaulted and captured the bridge over the River Naturby, which carried the road to Le Muy.
-Soon after they secured the high ground to the east and north of Le Muy, while the Americans did the same in the west and south.
+Soon after, they secured the high ground to the east and north of Le Muy, while the Americans did the same in the west and south.